-In brief, the people realized that they had made a mistake and that perhaps wanting the dark to be banned was not such a good idea.
+In brief, the people realised that they had made a mistake and that perhaps wanting the dark to be banned was not such a good idea.
 But what were they to do?
 The King’s light inspectors were lurking everywhere and punishing anyone who tried to put out the light.
 The King was informed that the people had started to grumble, suddenly sceptical about the decision to forbid the dark, and the advisors came up with a new plan: they would put on a lavish party for the subjects, it would be ‘the brightest thing of all,’ in order for them to stop thinking and second-guessing the King’s decisions.
 But the people were fed up with it and not even a party could save things.
 Instead, there were a few bold citizens who stood out and acted bravely and for the common good.
 Their actions led to major changes.
 In the end, the King repealed the ban on the dark and solved his own personal fears by sleeping to a little nightlight.

 The King Who Banned the Dark is an allegory and can be understood at several levels.
 It can be read to children as a story about fear – each one of us is afraid of something, and it is therefore important to have somebody by our side – someone to calm us down and look after us.
 The prince seemed to have been by himself – perhaps the King and queen were too busy ruling or having rollicking court parties, who can tell?
 In any case, they did not manage to rid the prince of his terrible fear.